What Can Investors Expect From The New Saudi Oil Minister?

 “He totally underestimated the resilience of the shale producers and their ability to achieve cost efficiency,” said Praveen Kumar, executive director of the University of Houston Global Energy Management Institute.

-It’s doubtful that Falih’s Aggie spirit will impact his oil policies.
-In the past, Saudi Arabia has focused on manipulating oil prices by altering its output, but Falih has said that economic reform, not oil prices, is the focus of the nation’s new leadership.
+It’s doubtful that Al-Falih’s Aggie spirit will impact his oil policies.
+In the past, Saudi Arabia has focused on manipulating oil prices by altering its output, but Al-Falih has said that economic reform, not oil prices, is the focus of the nation’s new leadership.

-The oil market certainly didn’t have a positive initial reaction to Falih’s appointment.
+The oil market certainly didn’t have a positive initial reaction to Al-Falih’s appointment.
 Shares of the United States Oil Fund LP (ETF) (NYSE: USO) are down 2.4 percent on Monday morning.

 Disclosure: The author holds no position in the stocks mentioned.